Otoplasty (Ear Surgery) in Virginia Beach

 Otoplasty Recovery

-A dressing that wraps around the head is worn for four to six days after the otoplasty surgery.
-This keeps the surgical site clean, protects it from trauma, and supports the new position of the ear during initial healing.
-Oral pain medication easily controls discomfort.
-An elastic headband is worn at night for two months.
-Patients can go back to work or school and do activities such as swimming one week after surgery.
-Contact sports, which may injure the ear, should be avoided for three to six months.
+A dressing is worn for four to six days after surgery to protect the site and support the new position.
+Oral pain medication controls discomfort, and an elastic headband is worn at night for two months.
+Patients can usually return to work or school after one week.
+Contact sports should be avoided for three to six months.

 Photo Gallery